civol/HDLRuby/tuto/tutorial_sw.md

     end
     ```

     In the code above, `size` is the forced size of the stack, and `error_handler` is a block of code that will be executed when a stack overflow occurs.
 Both arguments are optional, but if the error handler is provided, then the size must also be provided.
-For example, the code of the factorial can be rewritten as follows for forcing the stack to support 64 recursions:
+For example, the code of the factorial can be rewritten as follows to force the stack to support 64 recursions:

     ```ruby
     sdef(:fact,64) do |n|